jwodder/apachelogs/SPEC.md

 - `ValueError` subclass for invalid log formats
 - `ValueError` subclass for invalid log entries

-s/match/parse/ ?

 - If the same format specifier (or two different specifiers with the same name, e.g., `%B` and `%b`?) appears more than once in a format, it is assumed that the field's value remains constant throughout each individual record, and thus all but one of the occurrences (the first? the last?) are discarded

-- Aggregate all time fields into a single structure?

 - Give the `match` functions a way to return a dict that uses the format specifiers instead of custom names as keys?